sniklaus/pytorch-spynet/README.md

 # pytorch-spynet
-This is a personal reimplementation of Optical Flow Estimation using a Spatial Pyramid Network [1] using PyTorch.
+This is a personal reimplementation of SPyNet [1] using PyTorch.
 Should you be making use of this work, please cite the paper accordingly.
 Also, make sure to adhere to the <a href="https://github.com/anuragranj/spynet#license">licensing terms</a> of the authors.
-Should you be making use of this particular implementation, please acknowledge it appropriately.
+Should you be making use of this particular implementation, please acknowledge it appropriately [2].

 <a href="https://arxiv.org/abs/1611.00850" rel="Paper"><img src="http://www.arxiv-sanity.com/static/thumbs/1611.00850v1.pdf.jpg" alt="Paper" width="100%"></a>